bernatferragut/FutureWeb-blog/_posts/29-11-16-VR-Raycasting.md

 # Historical Perspective

-The pshysical nature of light has puzz;ed philosophers and scientists throughout history, and still not completely understood.
-The ancient Geeks believed that vision was the result of a 'fire' that is emitted by the eyes to strike objects and so reveal their shape.
-Plato distinguished three kinds of 'fire'.
+The pshysical nature of light has puzzled philosophers and scientists throughout history, and still not completely understood.
+The ancient Geeks believed that vision was the result of a **'fire'** that is emitted by the eyes to strike objects and so reveal their shape.

+Plato distinguished three kinds of **'fire'**.

-1. Daylight from the Sun
+1. **Daylight from the Sun**
-2. Fire of the same kinf emitted by the eye
+2. **Fire of the same kinf emitted by the eye**
-3. Fire streaming off objects to interact withe the fire emitted  by the eye.
+3. **Fire streaming off objects to interact withe the fire emitted  by the eye.**

 We now know (?) off course, that the eye does not emit light (Except as reflection), but only recieves it.